Jackson Hewitt® is here to help you understand complex tax laws so you can be better informed and take full advantage of tax law provisions.

 Contributions to a QTP are not tax deductible.
 If not used for qualified educational expenses, distributions may be subject to a 10% additional tax.
 Money remaining in the account after paying for a beneficiary's qualified expenses can be rolled into another family member's QTP account tax free if certain

 conditions are met.

 Contributions to a QTP are also considered a gift from the contributor to the beneficiary and are eligible for the annual gift tax exclusion.

 You can contribute to both a QTP and a Coverdell education savings account in the same year for the same beneficiary.

-available to taxpayers who pay higher education costs:
+The following two tax credits are available to taxpayers who pay higher education costs:

 software for courses.

 You do not qualify for the credit if your modified adjusted gross income is greater than $90,000 or $180,000 if married filing jointly.